Is your free trial marketing strategy paying off?

 2. Use Progressive Profiling

-Progressive profiling lets you do just that.
+Progressive profiling is an onboarding strategy that lets you do just that.
 Here’s an example of how it could work:

 - You let people enter their name and email address to sign up.